 The addition of USB Type-C 3.1 and Multi/Micro USB ports allows the connection of external batteries to power the camera for extended shooting, and accessories such as a remote control unit can be used via Multi/Micro USB port while power is still supplied via the USB Type-C port.

 The USB Type-C also allows for high-speed PC Remote transfer of large RAW data files, so you can quickly review images on a PC with Sony’s Imaging Edge software and continue shooting without delay.

 Wireless LAN is built in, and you also get NFC and Bluetooth.
 When paired with the PlayMemories Mobile App you will be able to acquire location data, which can then be recorded on still images.

-There’s also a flash sync socket, headphone and mic connectors, and micro HDMI output.
+There are also headphone and microphone connectors, and micro a HDMI output.

 11. Custom Menu